 The refurbished locos were operated by ATN Access on wheat trains in Victoria and New South Wales, utilising new wagons constructed in China.
 Due to reliability problems of the L class, other locos had to be hired from other operators, on both long and short term basis.
 Three 830 class loco had also been purchased, but these had an even more limited lifespan.

-With the sale of ATN to PN in 2004, the two remaining operational locomotives (251 and 270) were been repainted and absorbed into the greater PN fleet, the third (254) being stored due to fire damage sustained in ATN ownership.
+With the sale of ATN to PN in 2004, the two remaining operational locomotives (251 and 270) were been repainted and absorbed into the greater PN fleet for some time, but all units were eventually scrapped.

 Return to top of page